C5H8NNaO4/effects-of-chronic-cannabinoid-abuse/depression-the-littlest-guide.md

-# Living with mental disorders - The littlest guide.
+# Living with Mental Disorders - The littlest Guide.

-## It’s your life - your responsibility.
+** It’s your life - your responsibility. **

 1. Depression
 	* Life’s a bitch